Curriculum Notes Year 9

 Resources and Information:

-Students can track the development of their skills through their class sketchbook and termly informal drawing exercises completed during lesson time.
-Homework is undertaken each week to extend their learning and will be posted when necessary on the VLE.
-Students can attend a Senior Art Club after school on a Monday as well as homework support one lunchtime a week.
-Students are strongly encouraged to visit Art Galleries to experience real Art up-close, talk about art forms and movements beyond those provided, and contribute personal artwork to the Student Gallery.
+Pupils can track the development of their skills through their class sketchbook and termly informal drawing exercises completed during lesson time.
+Homework is undertaken each week to extend their learning and will be posted, when necessary, on the VLE.
+Pupils can attend a Senior Art Club after school on a Monday as well as homework support one lunchtime a week.
+Pupils are strongly encouraged to visit Art Galleries to experience real Art up-close, talk about artforms and movements beyond those provided, and contribute personal artwork to the Student Gallery.

 Sport